 Get ready for Halloween and make a framed yarn spider web to decorate your house!
 Call (306) 763-8496 or visit the Online Programs Calendar to register.
 Recommended for ages 9-15.
 All supplies provided.

 Looking for some recommendations for books to read?

 For more suggestions please visit the Staff Picks page!

 I feared this may happen.
 I knew reading was a dangerous business, but now it’s not safe for writers either!
 You see, the author of this book is missing.
 Well, maybe not “missing.”
 A certain author whom I won’t name (okay, me) has abandoned his book and has left his readers hanging out to dry.
 This is a crime, I admit, but there it is.
 Most of this book, well, I just haven’t written it.
 And I’m not going to, either.

 Why?
 Oh, I have my reasons.
 Big.
 Grown up.
 Author.
 Reasons.
 Unfortunately, I can’t reveal them yet.
 Let’s just say a life is at stake (mine) and leave it at that.
 So will you do it?
 Pretty please?
 You’ll do it?
 Thank you!
 But please hurry!
 Time is of the essence and you can’t wait any longer.
 You must WRITE THIS BOOK!

 Create your own unique mystery book!
-Call (306) 763-8496 to register for this six session program beginning on Wednesday, October 1 at 9:00.
+Call (306) 763-8496 to register for this six session program.
 For ages 11-15.
 Space is limited.

-Upcoming Session: Saturday, October 25, 10:30-12:00.
+Upcoming Session: Saturday, November 8, 10:30-12:00.